KFNE

-KFNE (channel 10) is a television station in Riverton, Wyoming, United States, owned by Front Range Television LLC.
+KFNE (channel 10) is a television station in Riverton, Wyoming, United States, owned by Front Range Television LLC, a subsidiary of Coastal Television Broadcasting Company.
 The station's transmitter is located atop Boysen Peak northeast of Riverton.
 It operates as a full-time satellite of Fox affiliate KFNB in Casper, and airs commonly managed Casper ABC affiliate KTWO-TV on its second digital channel.

 While KFNE is currently a satellite station, it operated on its own between 1957 and 1984.
 For most of that time, the station was based in Thermopolis, though the city of license was always Riverton.
 In 1984, principals involved with this station started channel 20 at Casper, which the Riverton station has relayed ever since.

 History

 KWRB-TV

 Channel 10 began broadcasting December 22, 1957, as KWRB-TV.
 It was originally owned by Mildred V. and Joseph P. Ernst, doing business as Chief Washakie TV.
 The Ernsts owned multiple stations in different cities in central Wyoming, including Thermopolis, Riverton, and Worland.
 Described as the "first small-town TV station" in the United States, KWRB-TV carried programs from all three major networks.

 Operating a television station in a rural and rugged region such as the Bighorn Basin was difficult.
 Unable to afford a network feed, it relied on a microwave link to KOOK-TV (now KTVQ) in Billings, Montana.
 KTWO-TV in Casper, which had signed on in August, did not cooperate; the Ernsts blamed boosters of that station for hindering channel 10.
 They also blamed early cable systems for importing distant signals and undermining the station's advertising base, an issue also being experienced by other stations in the Mountain West.
 The venture was not profitable, having lost $60,000 in 1958.
 The Ernsts successfully fought efforts to provide signals by microwave to local cable systems on the grounds that they would adversely impact KWRB-TV's financial condition.

 However, Wyoming's harsh winters represented the station's most significant operating challenge.
 From December to April, an engineer had to live atop Boysen Peak because snowdrifts blocked the road to the site.
 A November 1959 storm shattered a large window at the transmitter building, filling it with snow and rocks, while winds lifted part of the roof off.
 In 1961, an engineer returning to the mountain after having dental work performed in town went missing and was found by police, his station wagon having skidded into a snowbank.
 Less than a year later, two men supplying the site with butane gas had to walk the final 2 mi to the top when their truck stalled.
 In 1963, a plane carrying unrelated personnel to the top of the mountain crashed in -17 F conditions, and the occupants took shelter at the transmitter site, the only shelter in a radius of 18 mi.